galenlim/hackthebox-htb-writeups/servmon.md

 # Thoughts

-I also tried out local port forwarding with this box.
-You will need it if you want to exploit via the GUI or if curl is not available on the victim machine.
+I also tried the privilege escalation through port forwarding with this box.
+You will need it if you want to exploit via the GUI.

 However, you don't need it if you're exploiting locally via the API.